mpostol/OPC-UA-OOI/Networking/README.md

 - description of **IoT/IIoT** paradigms.
 - Object Oriented Internet Networking is empowering the Industrial Internet of Things (IIOT) and Industrie 4.0.
 - The role of MQTT and AMQP- How to get them together in a consistent meaningful way.

+## How to get started

+In folder [OPC-UA-OOI/Networking/ReferenceApplication/Release.bin/](https://github.com/mpostol/OPC-UA-OOI/tree/master/Networking/ReferenceApplication/Release.bin) I have added binary release of the `ReferenceApplication` containing ready to use binaries.
+Unzip and run exe file to get started.
+Nuget package will be created after getting more feedback from MQTT and AMQP testing, which are in progress.